Dissipative Dicke Model with Collective Atomic Decay: Bistability, Noise-Driven Activation and Non-Thermal First Order Superradiance Transition: Introduction

+The driven-dissipative Dicke model is through its simplicity exceptionally well-suited to study universal non-equilibrium behavior close to a first-order phase transition.
+Through the presence of a large number of cavity-emitters, the large-$N$ limit is well-controlled theoretically for both mean-field and fluctuation dynamics.
+The model is therefore a prime candidate to study non-thermal noise-activation, the fate of hysteresis and bistability for experimentally relevant conditions.

-We find that if the collective loss strength exceeds a critical value, the conventional second-order phase transition from the empty to the superradiant state is replaced by a bistable regime for the dark and the bright cavity, which is absent for weak losses \cite{Gelhausen17}.
-Mapping the quantum dynamics to stochastic optical Bloch equations, we show that the bistable regime features noise activated transitions between the metastable states.
-The noise activation rates are, however, suppressed exponentially with the number of atoms, such that in the thermodynamic limit one of the metastable states becomes stable and thus the true steady state.
+If the cooperative dissipation exceeds a critical value, we find that the conventional second-order phase transition from the empty to the superradiant state is replaced by a bistable regime for the dark and the bright cavity, which is absent for weak losses \cite{Gelhausen17}.
+Mapping the quantum dynamics to semiclassical stochastic optical Bloch equations, we show that the bistable regime features noise activated transitions between the metastable states.
+The activation rates are, however, suppressed exponentially with the number of atoms, such that in the thermodynamic limit one of the metastable states becomes stable and thus the true steady state.
 This leads to a collapse of the bistable regime towards a sharp first-order transition.

-Neither can the dynamics in the considered model be derived from the gradient of a potential, as is the case in dissipative equilibrium systems, nor are fluctuations uniformly distributed in phase space but depend strongly on the state of the system.
-These generally non-equilibrium conditions promote the dissipative Dicke model to a prime example to study the fate of hysteresis and bistability far from equilibrium circumstances.
+Due to the absence of detailed balance the dynamics in this regime can neither be derived from the gradient of a potential, as is the case in dissipative equilibrium, nor are fluctuations uniformly distributed in phase space but strongly state-dependent.
+We give a brief discussion of the difference between effective equilibrium and non-equilibrium systems on the basis of the Martin-Siggia-Rose-Janssen-de Dominicis (MSRJD) path integral framework below.